 - greater motivation

 - decreased depression symptoms

-If you’ve been skipping working out, you might feel your symptoms are more severe.
-You could feel stressed, restless, or upset and with less of an ability to focus.
+If you’ve been skipping working out or leading a sedentary life, you might feel your ADHD symptoms are more severe on some days.
+You could feel stressed, restless, or upset and with less ability to focus.

 According to a

-Stress management techniques may then help you prevent ADHD symptoms from getting worse on some days.
+Stress management techniques may then help you prevent ADHD symptoms from getting worse.

 Psychotherapist and ADHD expert Terry Matlen, regularly hears from women who worry “because their brains are shutting down.”